matrix-org/matrix-ios-sdk/README.rst

 `MatrixSDK` integrates this crate via `pod MatrixSDKCrypto` published `separately <https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings/apple#publishing-matrixsdkcrypto>`_.

-Code in `MatrixSDK` consists mostly of wrappers, networking logic and glue code connecting encryption with general app functionality, sync loops and and session state.
+Code in `MatrixSDK` consists mostly of wrappers, networking logic and glue code connecting encryption with general app functionality, sync loops and session state.
 Some of the notable classes include:

 :``MXCrypto``:
     Main entry-point into all cryptographic functionality, such as encrypting/decrypting